robhaswell/flock/README.md

 flock
 =====

-A tool to automate migrating a website to HybridCluster using the Twisted networking library
+A tool to automate migrating a website to HybridCluster using the Twisted networking library.